-- I think mine didn’t come out until I was already quite far along in labor at the birth center and was in the tub there.
-It came out in the tub, so I didn’t really see it much! – Patty D.
+- I don’t think mine came out until I was already quite far along in labor at the birth center and was in the tub there.
+It came out in the tub, so I didn’t really see it much! — Patty D.

-- Not until I was hours into labor, and I told my midwife it looked like a small jellyfish like you see washed up at low tide. – Jillian K.
+- Not until I was hours into labor, and I told my midwife it looked like a small jellyfish—like the ones you see washed up at low tide. — Jillian K.

 - The only time I noticed losing a mucus plug was with my third child.
 I noticed it when my water broke, contractions started about three hours later. — Gloria H.

 - I lost my mucus plug roughly 12 hours before active labor started with both kids. — Stephanie J.

 - Mine fell out a week and a half before my daughters were born.
 It started prodromal labor though. — Meredith

 How did you lose your mucus plug during pregnancy?
 Did you even know you had a mucus plug?!
 Let us know in the comments below!